WHAT THE YORKSHIRE CRICKET CHARITABLE YOUTH TRUST DOES

 OUT 4 CRICKET

-The LGBTQ+ Supporters Group will be supported by Out 4 Cricket, a Community Interest Company who work with and support the LGBTQ+ community and stakeholders in cricket to create inclusive environments that increase community participation through education, advocacy, research, promotion and resources.
+The LGBT+ Supporters Group will be supported by Out 4 Cricket, a Community Interest Company who work with and support the LGBT+ community and stakeholders in cricket to create inclusive environments that increase community participation through education, advocacy, research, promotion and resources.

 More information about Out 4 Cricket can be found on their website here.

-Yorkshire Cricket are supporting the creation of the first LGBTQ+ cricket team in Leeds following on from the set-up of Graces Cricket Club, founded in 1996, the only LGBTQ+ cricket in the world until the Birmingham Unicorns were established in 2021.
+Yorkshire Cricket are supporting Leeds Kites CC – the first LGBT+ cricket team in Leeds following on from the set-up of Graces Cricket Club, founded in 1996, the only LGBTQ+ cricket in the world until the Birmingham Unicorns were established in 2021.

-If you are interested in joining the LGBTQ+ inclusive cricket team in Leeds please contact:
+If you are interested in joining Leeds Kites CC please contact:

 [email protected] &/or @LeedsInc_CC on twitter